ripienaar/free-for-dev/README.md

   * [DB Designer](https://www.dbdesigner.net/) — Cloud based Database schema design and modeling tool with a free starter plan of 2 Database models and 10 tables per model.
   * [DeepAR](https://developer.deepar.ai) — Augmented reality face filters for any platform with one SDK.
 Free plan provides up to 10 monthly active users (MAU) and tracking up to 4 faces
   * [Diggernaut](https://www.diggernaut.com/) — Cloud based web scraping and data extraction platform for turning any website to the dataset or to work with it as with an API.
 Free plan includes 5K page requests monthly.
+  * [Directus](https://directus.io) — Automatically generates a dynamic REST and GraphQL API for any SQL database.
   * [Disease.sh](https://disease.sh/) — A free API providing accurate data for building the Covid-19 related useful Apps.
   * [dominodatalab.com](https://www.dominodatalab.com) — Data science with support for Python, R, Spark, Hadoop, MATLAB and others.
   * [dreamfactory.com](https://dreamfactory.com/) — Open source REST API backend for mobile, web, and IoT applications.
 Hook up any SQL/NoSQL database, file storage system, or external service and it instantly creates a comprehensive REST API platform with live documentation, user management,...